mom-ocean/MOM6/.testing/README.md

 - `test.nans`: NaN initialization of allocated arrays
 - `test.dims`: Dimensional scaling (length, time, thickness, depth)

-Each group of tests can also be run individually.
+Each group of tests can also be run individually, such as in the following example.
 ```
 make test.grids
 ```